 CFM & MPH

-• The MPH of 219 for the Stihl BR 450 slightly outperforms the 201 MPH of the Stihl BR 350, enhancing its effectiveness in clearing leaves on grass or lifting wet debris.
+• With an MPH of 233, the Stihl BR 450 moderately surpasses the 201 MPH of the Stihl BR 350, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.

-Neither the Stihl BR 350 nor the Stihl BR 450 has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+• Both the Stihl BR 350 and the Stihl BR 450 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR